 Circumstances keep changing in the business landscape.
 Your current needs may fail to align with what you signed and agreed to in a contractual agreement.
+Businesses need modifications, amendments, or addenda.
 Let us say, for example, that your executed vendor agreement specifies N units of a particular product.
 What should you do if the agreed-upon quantity is higher or lower than the current customer demand?

 The contract scope specifies the details and boundaries of the work, services, or products to be delivered as outlined in a contractual agreement.
-It defines the parameters and limitations of the project or engagement.
-They serve as a foundation for understanding the expectations of all parties involved.
-Scope variations enable stakeholders to modify the nature or extent of the goods or services specified in the contract.
-It can include changes in specifications, quantities, or the quality of deliverables.
+They outline the limits of the engagement.
+They provide a basis for all stakeholders involved to understand what is expected of each of them.
+Scope variations are used by all the stakeholders involved to adjust the nature or extent of the goods or services as outlined in the contractual agreement.

 Similar to every other step in the contracting process, variations must meet a legitimacy standard.
 Just because any involved parties alter the original contract doesn’t automatically make the revised version legally binding.
 The contracting parties must fulfill a few requirements for a variation to be enforceable.

 For a variation to be legally valid, all the parties must agree to it.
 Since both parties had to approve the original contract and conditions, it must be the same process for variations.
 It allows them to avoid breaches and disputes down the line.
 In unilateral variations, mutual agreement isn’t necessary.
-However, mutual acceptance is essential in most business contracts where all parties have equal standing.
+Nevertheless, mutual consent is vital in most business contracts in which all parties have equal status.

 Any agreement to vary a contract must include consideration.
 In return for the modification, both parties should provide something of value.
 Organizations can use deeds to make the change if there is no exchange.
 Consideration can take various forms, including money, goods or services, forbearance, and a promise to perform.